Vamshi-Raghuram-G/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project

-#### This project demonstrates a comprehensive data warehousing and analytics solution, covering everything from building a data warehouse to generating actionable insights.
+#### This project demonstrates a comprehensive data warehousing and analytics solution, covering all aspects of building a data warehouse.

 ## Data Architecture
 #### The data architecture for this project follows the Medallion Architecture, comprising Bronze, Silver, and Gold layers: